About the NWS EMWIN System

 Since the system was useless without software to receive the data, I developed a simple WWIN receive program that was made available at no charge to anyone within range of the transmitter.

-Eventually the WWIN acronym was dropped in favor of the Emergency Managers Weather Information System (EMWIN).
+Eventually the WWIN acronym was dropped in favor of the Emergency Managers Weather Information Network (EMWIN).

 The following modules were developed during the initial seven years of EMWIN system evolution: